All Episodes

 In all these people that predict these things, all these analysts tell you what to look for.

-That end up not derailing, but for somebody maybe derail, but anyway, cause people to look at this differently.
+More often than not, it's things that nobody is expecting that end up not derailing, but for somebody maybe derail, but anyway, cause people to look at this differently, which is pretty much the case.

 I mean, all these predictions of pretty much anything are always overwhelmed by the unexpected.

-And I mentioned back in 2000, there was a debate between, it was the first debate between uh Al Gore, the sitting vice president of George W. Bush.
+And I mentioned back in 2000, there was a debate between, it was the first debate between Al Gore, the sitting vice president of George W. Bush.

-Now, back then, the popular consensus in the Washington establishment was that George W. Bush was a Hayseed idiot.
+Now, back then, the popular consensus in the Washington establishment was that George W. Bush was a hayseed idiot.

-Yeah, he'd been governor of Texas, and yeah, he'd raised a lot of money.
+And yeah, he'd raised a lot of money.

 But the way he talked, it was just embarrassing.

-He just he just dumb.
+He just, he just dumb.

 And Al Gore, oh, what brilliance.